 The Eden Project is one of Cornwall’s top attractions.
 Many people visit Cornwall just to experience the Eden Project.
 The project took two and a half years to construct and was opened to the public in March 2001.
-They have since added the Core building in 2005, which is a fascinating education facility with exhibition spaces, soft play and the incredible 70-tonne granite “Seed” sculpture.
+They have since added the Core Building in 2005, which was recently transformed again and now homes the permanent “Invisible Worlds” exhibition; a major new permanent exhibition that reveals the world beyond our senses.
+The Core Building includes the giant Infinity Blue sculpture which breathes out vapour rings, the incredible Seed sculpture, The Lab, Play Lab and soft play, cafe with outside dining area and many more fascinating exhibits.

 Eden also hosts it’s regular “Eden Sessions” which sees many internationally acclaimed musicians perform sell out concerts against the stunning backdrop of the lit up biomes.